Getting started guide (Plus plan) with the new Litmus platform

 Switching back to legacy Litmus

-Hop between the new Litmus platform and legacy Litmus with a single click.
 Within the new Litmus platform, click on “(?)
-New Litmus Platform” at the bottom of the sidebar.
+Help” at the top right.
 You’ll then see the option to switch over to legacy Litmus.
 Within legacy Litmus, click on “Try new Litmus” at the top of the sidebar to switch back to the new Litmus user experience.